-Uptown is a unique part of South Minneapolis, or more specifically Southwest Minneapolis.
+Uptown is a unique part of South Minneapolis.
 It's named after Chicago's Uptown district, and it's centered around the Uptown Theater/Theatre (originally called Lagoon Theater), one of the oldest theaters in the Twin Cities.

 Uptown is a popular retail area that also has a plethora of nightlife and cultural events.
 Traditionally, it had been known as a place where artists hung out as immortalized in Prince's song called, obviously, Uptown.
 He even owned a store in the are back in the '90s called New Power Generation.
 Calhoun Square was built in 1980, and it helped spur the retail surge of the area.